Aam-Digital/ndb-setup/README.md

 To start the required docker containers execute the following (this is only needed once on a server):
 1. In `keykloak/docker-compose.yml` set `KC_DB_PASSWORD` and `POSTGRES_PASSWORD` to the same **secure** password
+2. Change `example.aam-digital.com` to the **same** valid url where the keycloak can later be reached publicly, see the [nginx section](#deploying-under-a-domain-name-using-nginx-proxy) for more details
-2. Start the required containers
+3. Start the required containers
    > cd keycloak && docker-compose up -d

 ## Add an instance